puppetlabs/puppet-specifications/language/expressions.md

 #### Subtraction

 Subtraction of integer values produces an integer result.
 If one of the operands is a `Float` the result is also a `Float`.
-Integral values does not underflow.
+An implementation may raise an error if integral values underflow, but may never silently produce an incorrect value.

     10 - 1     # produces 9
     10.0 - 0.1 # produces 9.9